 It was a hot day with no wind - so some potential fast times if you could stand the heat!
 Props go to Jake who has just started running recently - the longest training run he had done was 6k but he made it!
 The rest of the team all got under their targets (or very close) with a smattering of sub 50 minutes, sub 45's, and one sub 40 from triathlon maestro and CEO Ric.

-We'll have to see how we fared in the team event but we are all super pleased with our performances and happy to raise funds for our charity.
+The results were in the next day and we were delighted to find out that we won both the Men's and the Women's team sections!
+This is a great honour, but more importantly we are all super pleased with our performances and happy to raise funds for our charity.

 How did we choose Young Bristol?